Coffee - the best of Saigon's cafes - review by Rusty Compass

 The Workshop

 These guys were among the first to get serious about coffee in Saigon and they’re still a standout.
 Great coffee in a cool heritage space drenched in natural light.
 The Workshop is located up a rickety staircase just off Dong Khoi St one block up from the river.
+It's been a popular stop for a long time - still worth a look.

 27 Ngo Duc Ke, (upstairs, just off Dong Khoi), Dist.
 1, Ho Chi Minh City